mshagirov/pythonlab/_01-introduction/10_loops.md

 counter `counter += 1` inside the while loop above?

 - Comment out the first line with the counter increment.
 Run the code.
-- Keep the first counter and comment out the second line with the counter increment.
+- Uncomment the first line with the counter and comment out the second `counter += 1`.
 Run the code again.
-- **Reload this webpage to stop the execution of the while loop**.
+- **Reload this webpage to stop the execution of the code cell**.

 As you may have noticed, the while loop never terminates and continues on until you reload the page and stop the Python interpreter.
 This is an example of an *infinite while loop*.
 We get it when the while loop does not terminate.

 > Usually you want to terminate your loops, but in some cases infinite loops may be useful.
-This website is served using an infinite loop.
+E.g., this website is served using an infinite loop.
 The same is true for your browser.
 It is running continuously in an infinite loop while waiting for your input actions!